-- 56.58.
-Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point by the level of the required Incremental Obligated Exit Capacity rounded up to the nearest 0.01GWh/d. - 57.59.
+- accommodated by the enhanced network; i.e. without increasing the risk of capacity - 53.
+Substitution analysis will commence by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point to the level of the prevailing Obligated Exit Capacity (plus any incremental capacity reserved via a PARCA).
+This shall be repeated for all NTS Exit Points as identified in paragraph 48. - 54.
+Flow will be adjusted at the least interactive ASEP to maintain a supply / demand balance. - 55.
+Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point by the level of the required Incremental Obligated Exit Capacity rounded up to the nearest 0.01GWh/d. - 56.
 The Non-incremental Obligated Exit Capacity will be reduced at the donor NTS Exit Point.
-Where this impacts on flow, rebalancing will be undertaken as in paragraph 5754. - 58.60.
-The Non-incremental Obligated Exit Capacity at the donor NTS Exit Point will progressively be reduced until either: - the Incremental Obligated Exit Capacity requirement is satisfied; or - all Substitutable Capacity has been substituted; or - further capacity cannot be substituted without exceeding an exchange rate of 3:1. - 59.61.
+Where this impacts on flow, rebalancing will be undertaken as in paragraph 54. - 57.
+The Non-incremental Obligated Exit Capacity at the donor NTS Exit Point will progressively be reduced until either: - the Incremental Obligated Exit Capacity requirement is satisfied; or - all Substitutable Capacity has been substituted; or constraint management actions being required.

+- further capacity cannot be substituted without exceeding an exchange rate of 3:1. - 58.
 After all Substitutable Capacity has been used, any unsatisfied Incremental Obligated Exit Capacity will be considered with the next donor NTS Exit Point.
-Donor NTS Exit Points will be considered in accordance with paragraphs 33 to 4542.
-Further donor NTS Exit Points will be considered until the criteria in paragraph 6057 is satisfied at which point the next recipient NTS Exit Point shall be considered. - 60.62.
-The reduction step sizes in paragraphs 5956 and 6057 will be determined by the individual analyst bearing in mind the need to minimise the number of analysis steps and to identify the optimum reduction quantity to satisfy the incremental request, e.g. in respect of a large increment, all the Substitutable Capacity at one or more donor NTS Exit Points may be reduced in one step.
-The reduction quantity will be a multiple of 0.01GWh/d25. - 61.63.
-At each stage of the process, e.g. when moving to an additional donor NTS Exit Point the individual donor NTS Exit Point to recipient NTS Exit Point exchange rate will be determined to ensure compliance with the criteria in paragraph 4441. - 62.64.
+Donor NTS Exit Points will be considered in accordance with paragraphs 33 to 42.
+Further donor NTS Exit Points will be considered until the criteria in paragraph 57 is satisfied at which point the next recipient NTS Exit Point shall be considered. - 59.
+The reduction step sizes in paragraphs 56 and 57 will be determined by the individual analyst bearing in mind the need to minimise the number of analysis steps and to identify the optimum reduction quantity to satisfy the incremental request, e.g. in respect of a large increment, all the Substitutable Capacity at one or more donor NTS Exit Points may be reduced in one step.
+The reduction quantity will be a multiple of 0.01GWh/d21. - 60.
+At each stage of the process, e.g. when moving to an additional donor NTS Exit Point the individual donor NTS Exit Point to recipient NTS Exit Point exchange rate will be determined to ensure compliance with the criteria in paragraph 41. - 61.
 Hence all substitutions shall be subject to a limit on the maximum permitted exchange rate of 3:1.
-The limit specified in paragraph 6057 ensures that the cap is maintained.
-However, to the extent that some capacity can be substituted from a donor NTS Exit Point at, or lower than, 3:1, substitution will be permitted for that quantity of capacity. - 63.65.
+The limit specified in paragraph 57 ensures that the cap is maintained.
+However, to the extent that some capacity can be substituted from a donor NTS Exit Point at, or lower than, 3:1, substitution will be permitted for that quantity of capacity. - 62.
 To validate results, National Grid may consider further donor NTS Exit Points.
-As donor NTS Exit Points are considered in order of potential benefit to the recipient NTS Exit Point it is unlikely that any subsequent donor NTS Exit Points will satisfy the exchange rate limits. - 64.66.
-The revised Obligated Exit Capacity and remaining Incremental Obligated Exit Capacity (and hence flows) for all potential capacity substitutions shall be verified by network analysis.
-Where such analysis is deemed to result in a "failed" network, the flow at the donor NTS Exit Point(s) (and hence the quantity of capacity substituted from the donor NTS Exit Point(s)) shall be adjusted until the network does not fail or there is no more Substitutable Capacity available.
-In this event the residual investment26 needed to facilitate the release of the remaining Incremental
+As donor NTS Exit Points are considered in order of potential benefit to the recipient

-25 0.01 GWh/d is the lower limit to which network analysis tools can meaningfully be applied.
+21 0.01 GWh/d is the lower limit to which network analysis tools can meaningfully be applied.